ruflin/Elastica/CONTRIBUTING.md

 The command `make docker-fix-phpcs` can be used to fix the code automatically.

 ### Tests
+Before running the tests inside the docker container, make sure to start them by running `make docker-start`.
+See the "Setup" section above for further details.

 Run the command `make docker-run-phpunit` to run the PHP tests on the code inside the docker container.

 To run a specific group of PHPUnit tests, use the `PHPUNIT_GROUP` variable on the `maek docker-run-phpunit` command.